 - Reduce the number of contracts actively managed.

 Third, discuss the situation and proposed solutions with the Contract Management team leadership.
-Seek acknowledgement of the workload issues and agree on the most viable approaches for dealing with them.
+Seek acknowledgement of the workload issues, especially due to manual contract processes and agree on the most viable approaches for dealing with them.

 Fourth, follow any established business case process or its equivalent to advise organisation management about the problem and a recommended solution.

 While the first four options above are often constrained by cost, the remainder commonly involve no further cost so are much more palatable to the organisation, if not necessarily to the affected Contract Managers.

 Some, all or none of the proposed options might get approved and implemented.
 It depends on available budget, organisational priorities and so on.

 Fifth, regardless of any success of the business case and the implementation of an approved solution, take steps to minimise distractions preventing achievement of goals.
 There is plenty of online guidance about this that includes:

 - Set up ‘do not disturb’ times in the calendar system or presence system used

 - Set office and mobile phones to voice-mail during the ‘do not disturb’ periods